11rchitwood/11rchitwood.github.io/_posts/2022-03-26-and-the-greatest-of-these-is-love.md

 > 1 Corinthians 13:13 (NIV)

 The week after my mom died, my oldest kid floored me with his empathy.
-It's been a couple years now.
+It's been six months now.
 It's high time I reflect on what that experience was like.